eskwak/remote-control-car-prototype/README.md

 # ESP32 Semi-Autonomous Vehicle
 The semi-autonomous vehicle navigates through obstacles using readings from ultrasonic sensors.
-The vehicle can be manually controlled using the web-based controller in */Vehicle Controller* but this was mainly developed for movement testing prior to integrating the ultrasonic sensors.
+The vehicle can be manually controlled using the web-based controller in */Vehicle Controller* but this was mainly developed for movement testing prior to integrating the ultrasonic sensors The final product is expected to be fully autonomous without support for manual control.

-**This project is currently in development.
+**Note: This project is currently in development.
 The final goal is to create a Roomba-style cleaning device.**

 ## Hardware
 | Component | Description |